Bellagio Conservatory transforms into winter wonderland — VIDEO

 This year’s festive experience, which is on display in the hotel’s Conservatory & Botanical Gardens, takes a trip through Queen Bellisima’s winter world.

-Guests will meet the Queen’s family of polar bears, view her 30’ castle, walk beneath a giant horse-drawn carriage and a gaze upon the 42’ Christmas tree.
+Guests will meet the Queen’s family of polar bears, view her 30-foot castle, walk beneath a giant horse-drawn carriage and a gaze upon the 42-foot Christmas tree.

 Contact Mat Luschek at mluschek@reviewjournal.com.
 Follow @matluschek on Twitter.3600 S Las Vegas Blvd, Las Vegas, NV 89109